 6. Beauty Standards in Jewish Culture

-Key Takings About What Do Jewish Look Like?
+What do Jewish People Look Like?
+A Recap

 Ancient records say Jews were a bit shorter than others, with short, curly beards, dark hair, light or tan skin, and long noses.
 Their eye color isn’t mentioned.
 Some Jews had adopted Greek customs and shaved their beards, but this was uncommon.